yzwang-bio/mPFC-spatial-progress-cell-analysis/README.md

 # mPFC-spatial-progress-cell-analysis
-MATLAB code used to generate "A Generalized Spatial Progress Code for Navigation in the Medial Prefrontal Cortex" Wang et al.
+MATLAB code used to generate Wang et al., "A Generalized Spatial Progress Code for Navigation in the Medial Prefrontal Cortex"